Why Exercise And Happiness Go Hand In Hand

 Getting out of a slump

 We sometimes experience periods during which we struggle to find motivation or energy.
 You may have gotten into a routine that causes you to feel uninspired or believe that something is missing.
 When this occurs, exercise can help motivate you, give you energy, and provide you with purpose.
 Our bodies were designed to be active.
-When we live sedentary lifestyles, we may be more tired at the end of a day, which can contribute to feelings of being stuck and affect our happiness.
+When we live sedentary lifestyles, we may be more tired at the end of the day, which can contribute to feelings of being stuck and affect our happiness.

-One unique way that exercise can help you when you feel stuck is by providing you with objectives that you can strive to accomplish, which may boost your motivation and increase your self-esteem.
+One unique way that exercise or physical activity can help you when you feel stuck is by providing you with objectives that you can strive to accomplish, which may boost your motivation and increase your self-esteem.
 Additionally, there is evidence that setting your own exercise goals can increase the chances of you achieving them.
 Consider creating objectives that are attainable and align with the types of exercise you currently participate in.
 For example, if you like to run, signing up for a 5K may provide you with purpose and motivation as you train—and self-esteem and a sense of accomplishment when you achieve that goal.

-Other ways of cultivating happiness
+Other ways of cultivating happiness besides exercise

 If you're on the search for happiness, exercise is just one of several strategies you can incorporate into your regular routine.
 There are several different ways of boosting your mood and experiencing feelings of satisfaction.
 Often, the key to finding happiness is taking small, sustained steps toward it.
-Here are some tips that can help you foster happiness:

 • Keep A Gratitude Journal – Consistently writing down what you’re thankful for can help you to focus on the positive aspects of your life.
 This is a simple shift in your mindset, but it can be highly effective.
 Consider writing down three things you’re grateful for each day.